Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Numerical Simulations

 \textbf{Results analysis.}

 As shown in Fig.~\ref{fig:errors}, the proposed approach achieves tracking performance close to classic MPPI with access to the true system dynamics.
 The computational performance is summarized in Table~\ref{table:com}.
-When executed on a CPU, MPPI-DK exhibits lower per-step computation time than classic MPPI, while remaining more computationally intensive than MPC based on the same learned DKO dynamics.
-In contrast, with GPU-enabled parallel sampling, MPPI-DK achieves significantly higher computational efficiency than MPC implemented using the identical DKO model and the classic MPPI.
+When executed on a CPU, MPPI-DK requires less computation time per control step than the classic MPPI, although it remains more computationally intensive than MPC based on the same learned DKO model.
+With GPU-enabled parallel sampling, MPPI-DK improves computational efficiency by approximately $50$\% relative to classic MPPI using the true dynamics and is substantially more efficient than MPC implemented with the identical DKO model.
+During the simulations, the MPC solver occasionally encountered infeasible optimization problems due to the imposed dynamics constraints, resulting in a marked increase in computation time.